plainionist/plainionist.github.io/_drafts/clean-arch.md

 https://www.codingblocks.net/tag/clean-architecture/

 - Can I reference use cases from use cases?
-- What about testing?
-- How to relate Domain-Driven Design and Clean Architecture?
-- What about micro services?

-referencing use cases?

   - refer to stackoverflow questions
   - my conclusion ? yes because of SRP

+## modules

+draw a scetch of Athenas architecture separate domain objects for backlog and burndown and governance

+## misc

 testing